VysePresident/MafiaBot2/README.md

 -Improve the "changedaylength" function to take days, hours, minutes, and seconds simultaneously in any combination.

+-The %changedaylength() command should be possible to adjust in d/h/m simultaneously.
+It should only use integer values.

+-%changedaylength should recite the numbers of hours/minutes/seconds left in the phase & cut those set at 0

 -Add "adjusttime" commands which adds (or subtracts) time from the current day phase only

 -%newday should recite the numbers of hours/minutes/seconds left in the phase, not 0.213oiyu432 days & cut those set at 0.

--%changedaylength should recite the numbers of hours/minutes/seconds left in the phase & cut those set at 0

 -User can still vote after day has ended if they have permissions to post in the thread.
 Set game to "Night" and store in database.